onejs/one/next.md

+1.0 ordered from most work to least:

+  - native
+    - large test suite + supports 1000 most popular dependencies
+    - better hmr
+    - better rebuild module caching
+    - complete website / docs
+    - build to production
+    - android
+    - assets
+    - symbolicator

+- uniswap repo has to use commonjs plugin but its very tricky to configure
+  - ideally we get a lot better at automating this, documenting, and maybe make it just a configuration key in vxs plugin

 - support export ending in `Page` instead of just `export default` for routes (hot reload friendly)
   - support export default hot reloads (would require react-refresh changes)

 - platform-specific route files

+- use dom

 - avoid work on hard reloads
   - we keep a Map of built modules => source